effesessa/credentials-jenkins-decryptor/README.md

 --add-data "groovy/get_value.groovy:./groovy" \
 app.py
 ```
+> On **Windows**, the `--add-data` separator must be `;` instead of `:`.
+PyInstaller does not cross-compile: build on Windows for the Windows release, on Linux for a Linux build.

-After running this command, a new directory called dist will be created in your project folder.
-Inside the dist directory, you'll find the folder containing the generated executable.
+After running this command, a new `dist/CredentialsJenkinsDecryptor/` directory is created containing the generated executable and its `_internal` folder.

 ### 5. Run the application
-Navigate to the dist directory and locate the generated application folder.
-Run the executable file.
+Open `dist/CredentialsJenkinsDecryptor/` and run **`CredentialsJenkinsDecryptor.exe`**.